 We gather information from a variety of sources to develop our recommendations.
 In no particular order, we consult:

-- Courage Score report card of CA state legislature
+- Courage Score report card of California State Senators and Assembly Members*

-- Endorsements by Courage California and other progressive groups
+- Endorsements by progressive groups throughout the state

 - Websites that track candidate fundraising